arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/energy-management-application-note/content.md

 }
 ```

 The Opta™ will initialize the RS-485 interface and Modbus RTU protocol, the Arduino Cloud connection, and the scheduler to handle Modbus RTU protocol based communication with the 7M.24 energy meter.
 Analog and Digital I/Os are configured here as well.

-The `consumption_profile()` characterizes the operating headroom margin, power, and energy limit.
-These parameters will be used as the default local configuration and available for access via the Arduino Cloud dashboard.
+The `consumption_profile()` chracterizes the headroom margin for operation, power, and energy limit.
+The parameters, set through `operation_safety_margin`, `estimated_max_power`, and `estimated_max_energy`, serve as the standard local configuration and can be accessed on the Arduino Cloud dashboard.

 ```arduino
 void setup() {